Quicky Cycles

 E-Bike Classes, Explained

-In this article, we’ll explore the history and define the e-bike classification system: what is each e-bike class and how are they different?
-Then we’ll help you choose the right e-bike class for your riding style.
+In the articles below, we’ll explore the history of e-bikes and define the e-bike classification system: what are each e-bike’s class, and how do they differ?
+Once you understand this, we will be able to help you choose the right e-bike class for your riding style.

 Federal Electric Bike Classification And Regulations